Package Leaflet: Information for the Patient

 Warnings and precautions

-If during the infusion you experience fever, skin rash, chills, or difficulty breathing, inform your healthcare professional immediately.
-These symptoms may be caused by an allergic reaction or because you have received too much medication (see section 4).
+If during the infusion you experience fever, skin rash, chills, or difficulty breathing, inform the healthcare professional immediately.
+These symptoms may be caused by an allergic reaction or because you have received too much medicine (see section 4).

-This medicine may affect the results ofother teststhat you undergo.
-It is essential to inform the doctor performing the tests that you are receiving Kabiven.
+This medicine may affect the results of other teststhat you are given.
+It is important that you inform the doctor who is going to perform the tests that you are receiving Kabiven.

-Your doctor may perform regular blood tests to ensure that your body is receiving Kabiven correctly.
+Your doctor may regularly perform blood tests to ensure that your body is receiving Kabiven correctly.

 Kabiven will not be administered to newborns or children under two years of age.